Setting your super up for success

 As we've discussed, the value of your assets determines your eligibility for the Age Pension, as well as the payment rate you receive.
 To have the value of your assets determined, they're subject to what's called an assets test.
 Kevin, can you please explain what assets are assessable and which are exempt?

 For many Australians, measuring income isn't as simple as just looking at a payslip.
 Income can come from a variety of sources, such as investments and interest on savings.
 When it comes to the Age Pension, your combined income has to be under a certain limit for you to be eligible for payments, similar to the assets test.
 To assess your Age Pension eligibility in relation to the income test, the Government looks at your total earnings across all your income streams.
 This total income value along with your total asset value will determine if you're eligible for the pension, and how much your pension payments will be.
 Just like the asset test, the income test has different thresholds for singles and couples.
 If your income is below the lower threshold, you are eligible for the full Age Pension.
 As your income increases, the amount of pension decreases.
 If your income is over the upper threshold, you become ineligible for the Age Pension.
-For example, as at September 2021, a couple combined could be eligible for a full Age Pension with a total income below $8,320 per year.
-Between that amount and $84,167.20 per year, they could be eligible for a part Age Pension.
-Beyond that amount, they would no longer be eligible for any Age Pension.
 The income test looks at all income sources.
 This includes employment income, wages you might earn from working, or money you might receive from businesses you own.
 It also looks at investment income.
 This include your super and income created from financial assets, such as savings accounts, managed investments, and shares.
 Income sources exempt from the test include rental assistance payments, child support, emergency relief payments, and regular payments from a close relative.